KenRoekasa/Neon-Element/README.md

     - Will probably change
 - When you die become a ghost that doesn't collide with anyone but can spectate, opacity turned down
 - Constantly check for people in hit area and place into an array and when heavy/light attack is called damage all players in that array
+- Find the time it takes to intersect the player when attacking
 # Renderer
 ## Tasks
 - Improve performance by calculating relative locations once per tick